What does a fractional CTO do? A week in their calendar

 What does a fractional CTO do in the first month?

 The first month is the technology audit.
 The fractional CTO maps the full stack, identifies the highest-impact systems to build or fix, and produces the prioritised build list for the quarter.
-First working system typically ships in week three of the engagement.
+First working system typically builds in week three of the engagement.

 How many hours per month does a fractional CTO work?